joydriver-sys/Cataclysm-Bright-Nights---Rebalance-Mod/README.md

 # Installation

-Make sure you're using the latest experimental build of BN, along with the matching experimental build of Cata++.
+IMPORTANT: Make sure you're using the latest experimental build of BN, along with the matching experimental build of Cata++.
+This mod is not compatible with Stable.

 Place this mod in the "mods" folder in the main game directory, and then enable in world creation.

 # Known Bugs / To Do